cpplibv/libv/LIBV-TODO.md

+libv.math: Assume T to be trivial and well behaving in vec and cleanup or update: decltype(auto) -> auto or T*, length[SQ] : T, , nodiscard, noexcept, etc... libv.math: Remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge libv.math: Create vec_fwd and mat_fwd headers libv.math: Add/verify structured binding support for vec_t libv.math: Make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)? libv.math: Move vec's from_rgba family into static method libv.math: Move vec's size_t template parameter to int libv.meta: Move any size_t template parameter to int if it makes sense libv.math.vec: inf, -inf, nan, -nan, zero: vector creator functions libv.utility: opt_ref<T> and opt_ref_none

 libv.ui.render:	bg.render(pos, size, ?padding, ?...)

 libv.ui: scroll area: request_scroll_to(pos, size) or request_display_of(pos, size)
 libv.ui: vec2 get_scroll_size() and use in use min(client.get_scroll_size, client.layout_size)

 libv.ui: observation: clip and scroll are two orthogonal features
 		general concept: "floating" component that effects render, mouse, (layout)